 Professional experts and religious and spiritual leaders will help you find a path back to wholeness.
 From rabbis, therapists and healers to divorce coaches, yoga instructors and challenge course facilitators, our team of guides is here to support you:

 - Rabbis and Jewish Educators – These spiritual leaders will be the backbone of the weekend’s Jewish learning and engagement.
 They will lead workshops, Jewish rituals and art-focused activities to help facilitate healing.

-- Therapists – Therapists (and our other staff leaders) will help facilitate the Havurah Groups and be available in the afternoons to check in with participants who sign up to meet with them.
+- Therapists – Therapists (along with our faculty) will help facilitate the Havurah Groups and be available in the afternoons to check in with participants who sign up to meet with them.

-- Divorce Coaches – To provide expert, empathic listening and suggestions for specific approaches and activities for people going through the early phases of divorce.
-Divorce coaches are helpful guides who can offer resources and information throughout the divorce process.
+- Certified Divorce Coaches – To provide expert, empathic listening and suggestions for specific approaches and activities for people going through the early phases of divorce.

 - Massage Therapists – Two massage therapists will be at camp during the retreat offering hour-long massage sessions, for an additional fee.
-People going through divorce often have not experienced physical touch for a long time; body work can be both healing and comforting.
+Body work can be both healing and comforting.

 - Yoga & Challenge Course Instructors – Physical movement helps us to be in sync with our bodies and tap into newfound strength.
 Our yoga instructor will support participants to still the mind, feel grounded in the body and connected to the breath.
 Challenge Course facilitators will empower participants through overcoming physical and mental obstacles.

 In the post-retreat survey. . .